WRansohoff/nmigen_rv32i_min/README.md

 This CPU does not implement User mode, Supervisor mode, or Hypervisor mode.
 That means all of the code will run in the top-level Machine mode, which still requires a basic subset of the `RISC-V` "Control and Status Registers" (CSRs):

 The `MIE` and `MIP` CSRs won't really function properly until I finish implementing interrupts in the CPU.
+I also haven't added the memory-mapped 'time' CSRs yet.

 |    CSR Name     | Logic Implemented? |
 |:---------------:|:------------------:|